 - Optional toppings: sour cream, chopped cilantro, freshly diced tomato or avocado, lime juice

-Add in the white rice and continue to saute for 1-2 more minutes.
-Then pour in the remaining 3 cups chicken broth or water.
+Add in the white rice, turn the heat to high, and stir constantly for 1-2 more minutes.
+Then pour in the remaining 3 cups chicken broth or stock.
 Add in the fajita mix and stir well.

-When all the liquid has been absorbed and the rice is cooked through, turn off the heat, add the chicken back in, and stir in the freshly grated cheddar cheese.
+When all the liquid has been absorbed and the rice is cooked through, turn off the heat, add the shredded rotisserie chicken in along with the black beans if desired.
+Stir in the freshly grated cheddar cheese.

-- Season with salt and pepper if desired and then dish up.
+Season with salt and pepper to desired preference and then dish up.